Top 10 Programming Languages to Learn in 2026

 Best for: Cloud services, DevOps, microservices, concurrent systems

-Go was built at Google to solve a specific problem: building large-scale networked services.
-Docker, Kubernetes, Terraform — all written in Go.
-If you're doing anything in cloud infrastructure or DevOps, it's hard to avoid.
+Go came out of Google to solve one problem well: large-scale networked services.
+Docker, Kubernetes, and Terraform are all written in it, so anything in cloud infrastructure or DevOps is hard to do without brushing against Go.

 package main